2026-06-03

 Constant Dollar: stable real spending target year to

-year.Flexible: spending can adjust between target and
+year.Flexible: income can adjust between target and minimum

 Survivor Spending Need (%) (Couple mode) Percent of combined household budget the surviving spouse is expected to need.
 Common planning range is roughly 60% to 70%, because many fixed costs remain after one partner passes.